Squishy6094/character-select-coop/API-Docs.md

 ## _G.charSelect.controller
 Use this to access controller input while the menu is open.

+## _G.charSelect.hook_allow_menu_open()
+A function that allows you to hook a function to prevent the menu from opening.

+Provide a function you'd like to hook as an argument.

+## _G.charSelect.hook_render_in_menu()
+A function that allows you to hook a function to render HUD elements behind transitions.

+Provide a function you'd like to hook as an argument.

 # Tips on API Usage
 ### Helpful info for common API use cases